`

 • Poor emotion management (irritability, anxiety, depression, hostility)

-• Carpal Tunnel Syndrome- overuse of a computer mouse or gaming controller can cause irritation and swelling in the hand and forearm due to squeezing and pressing on the main nerve.
+• Carpal Tunnel Syndrome from overusing a computer mouse or gaming controller which can cause irritation and swelling in the hand and forearm due to squeezing and pressing on the main nerve

-• Dry eyes- caused due to staring at a screen for extended periods.
+• Dry eyes caused by staring at a screen for extended periods

-• Migraines- playing video games for extended periods can cause migraines due to the intense concentration required, strain put on the eyes, and loud noises/bright lights.
+• Migraines from playing video games for extended periods can cause migraines due to the intense concentration required, strain on the eyes, and loud noises/bright lights

-• Sleep disturbances- overstimulation of the brain can occur due to obsessive thinking and playing video games.
-Some individuals will play during the night or think about it instead of sleeping.
+• Sleep disturbances from overstimulation of the brain that can occur due to obsessive thinking and playing video games; Some individuals will play at night or think about it instead of sleeping

-• Backaches- due to staying seated in the same position for hours and lack of movement, this can cause stiffness, soreness, and chronic back problems.
+• Backaches due to staying seated in the same position for hours and lack of movement which can cause stiffness, soreness, and chronic back problems

-• Eating irregularities- not taking time to eat properly and eating food that is quick and unhealthy or not eating at all.
+• Eating irregularities as a result of not taking time to eat properly, eating quick and unhealthy food, or not eating at all

 How to Talk to My Child About Their Gaming Addiction?